Skip to Content

 First, it’s crucial to have planned ahead of time.
 And this is because fires, although unwanted, are a common occurrence.
 As such, ensure you understand your fire department before its event.

-In any case, water application to the pile’s surface while also opening the mulch pile collection is an effective strategy for putting out the fire.
+Water application to the pile’s surface while opening the mulch pile collection is an effective strategy for putting out the fire.

 When utilizing this technique, ensure you have applied water to the surface of the pile before opening it up.
 This is because opening the pile introduces fresh oxygen, and its introduction can result in an increased spread of fire across the mulch.